Post-Baccalaureate Primary Care Nursing Certificate

 Why study Primary Care Nursing at UBC Okanagan?

-This program will prepare Registered Nurses and Registered Psychiatric Nurses to practice in primary care as a member of an integrated team.
+This program will prepare Registered Nurses and Registered Psychiatric Nurses to assume leadership roles and practice in primary care as a member of an integrated team.
 Students will learn and develop skills in the following areas:

 Program Overview